 That, to me, is the great neglect; the neglect to teach and at all raise awareness for the possibly most important thing we can work on.

-This neglect is not in our interest; we make life unnecessarily hard for ourselves and others when we fail to learn and teach what makes for a man and a woman of character.
+This neglect doesn’t seem to be in our interest; we make life unnecessarily hard for ourselves and others when we fail to learn and teach what makes for a man and a woman of character.

 Then, what is character?
 And where should the education of character be located; where do we and where should we teach what constitutes a great human being?

 These are important questions, of course.
 Compassion, courage, companionship, integrity, self-control, some such values may come to our minds.
 I believe that in the past—suggesting that character has quite practically been neglected—, we find good ideas and materials about what character is.
-Note, for example, Samuel Smiles’s 1871 book Character (cf. highlights and former laurels, which, effectively, I’m extending and emphasizing here); 2015 then appeared another work dedicated to the subject, David Brooks’s The Road to Character.
-As for where, I’m not sure the otherwise critical family unit can be solely responsible, nor that we wish to just leave this an individual affair; yet it cannot be a matter of state education or even the media, for all their troubles.
-The answer may be somewhere in between, but that is, now, a needed step in the right direction, so that we stop neglecting what may well be the utmost useful and important for us to contemplate and learn.
+Note, for example, Samuel Smiles’s 1871 book Character (cf. highlights and former admiration, which, effectively, I’m extending and emphasizing here); it almost seems that only in 2015 appeared another work dedicated to the subject, David Brooks’s The Road to Character.
+As for where, I’m not sure the otherwise critical family unit can be solely responsible, nor that we wish to just leave this an individual affair; yet it cannot be a matter of state education or even the media, for all their challenges.
+The answer may be somewhere in between, but that is, now, a needed step in the right direction, so that we stop neglecting what could well be the utmost useful and important for us to contemplate and learn.

 About the Author

 Jens Oliver Meiert is a technical lead and author (sum.cumo, W3C, O’Reilly).
 He loves trying things, including in the realms of philosophy, art, and adventure.
 Here on meiert.com he shares and generalizes and exaggerates some of his thoughts and experiences.